gtatiya/Tutorials/Python/ConfiguringYourCondaEnvironmentOnTuftsHPC.md

         conda deactivate

-#### To install PyTorch (for example, if you need PyTorch)
+#### If you need PyTorch

 - Browse to https://pytorch.org > Get Started
 - Use the configuration matrix.
 - Paste the command into your anaconda-enabled Terminal
+- If you also need torchvision

+        conda install -c pytorch torchvision

-#### To install TensorFlow (for example, if you need TensorFlow)
+#### If you need TensorFlow

 - Do not install any pip packages until after you have installed all conda packages.
 See [Using Pip in a Conda Environment](https://www.anaconda.com/using-pip-in-a-conda-environment/).
 If you need to install conda packages after you've already installed pip packages, it is recommended that you recreate your conda environment (see above).
 - Install tensorflow as follows: